Vyral/sam-levy/_posts/2022-12-06-home-inspections-in-a-nutshell.md

 {% include excerpt.html %}

-What goes into a home inspection when you’re selling a property?
+What goes in to a home inspection when you’re selling a property?
 An inspector will look at every major and minor mechanical system.
 They’ll turn on the sinks, fans, and lights; then check every outlet, and get on the roof.
 They’ll also look in the attic, and test the AC and electrical panels.
 In short, **everything will be looked at**.
 If you’re selling or thinking about selling, and you know there’s something that needs to be repaired, I highly recommend getting it repaired before you list.
 If you don’t, be prepared for the issue to appear on the inspection report.

-If you have any questions, reach out to me by phone or email.
-I’d love to help you.
+If you have any questions, please reach out to me by phone or email.
+I’d love to help you\!